allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 It’s vital for Hermes to take care of guaranteeing a required delivery rate.

 Implementing a new algorithm in Hermes was an interesting challenge and we’d like to share our experience.
-We think it shows some reoccuring themes with distributed systems.
+We think it shows some recurring themes with distributed systems.
 A real world example is always an interesting spark for discussion.

 ### Hermes architecture